 - Joint compound used between pieces of drywall

-- Textured paint on walls and ceilings
+- Drywall/plaster texture on walls and ceilings

 - Old electrical panel backings